-Special Thanks
+Special Thanks!

-- Karla Harre (NAVFAC EXWC) for extended invitation to speak - Dr. Jason Conder (Geosyntec) One of my key peers on considerations for conducting ERAs, as well as ERAs involving PFAS - Dr. Christine Custer (USGS) for her support and keeping me busy with some field work during Covid - Providing the opportunity in allowing me to help with her Tree Swallow studies in the Mid-Atlantic, and borrowing some slides for this talk
+- Karla Harre NAVFAC EXWC for extended invitation to speak - Dr. Jason Conder Geosyntec One of my key peers on considerations for conducting ERAs, as well as ERAs involving PFAS - Dr. Christine Custer USGS for keeping me sane during Covid, letting me help with her Tree Swallow studies in the Mid-Atlantic, and borrowing some slides for this talk